areiterer/react-weathermeter/README.md

 ## Initial user stories
 * [x] As a user, I can see the weather in his current location
 * [x] As a user, I can see different icons or background images (e.g. snowy mountain, hot desert) depending on the weather
-* [ ] As a user, I can push a button to toggle between Fahrenheit and Celsius

 ## Try out
 If you want to try it out, just clone the repository and use